European nation's major lockdown backflip

 It's a major backflip for the European nation which called a lockdown mid-December once the disease's Omicron strain was first detected among the population.

-And it's not the only country in Europe to roll out a major easing of restrictions over the last few days.
+And it's not the only country in Europe to rollout a major easing of restrictions over the past few days.

 On December 18, Denmark implemented a partial lockdown over concerns of the Omicron variant.